loftwah/shop.grindmodecypher.com/wp-content/plugins/google-site-kit/readme.txt

 If you have some ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [GitHub repository for the plugin](https://github.com/google/site-kit-wp).
 Please stick to the [contributing guidelines](https://github.com/google/site-kit-wp/blob/main/CONTRIBUTING.md).
 You can also contribute to the plugin by translating it.
 Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-site-kit) to get started.

 == Changelog ==

+= 1.35.0 =

+**Enhanced**

+* Update shadow used by user surveys to enhance contrast and improve visibility.
+See [#3529](https://github.com/google/site-kit-wp/issues/3529).
+* Make text casing in User Feedback and Idea Hub buttons consistent with the rest of the plugin.
+See [#3507](https://github.com/google/site-kit-wp/issues/3507).
+* Add React components for rendering and managing user surveys.
+See [#3380](https://github.com/google/site-kit-wp/issues/3380).
+* Add React components for rendering user survey UI.
+See [#3379](https://github.com/google/site-kit-wp/issues/3379).
+* Add React component for triggering a user survey on view.
+See [#3376](https://github.com/google/site-kit-wp/issues/3376).
+* Implement a component to render the current survey.
+See [#3375](https://github.com/google/site-kit-wp/issues/3375).
+* Add REST routes for user survey endpoints.
+See [#3374](https://github.com/google/site-kit-wp/issues/3374).
+* Add Idea Hub widget support for creating idea draft posts.
+See [#3357](https://github.com/google/site-kit-wp/issues/3357).
+* Add support for Google Analytics 4 tags in the notices for existing Google Analytics tags in the Analytics setup.
+See [#3289](https://github.com/google/site-kit-wp/issues/3289).
+* Added GA4 script tag detection.
+See [#3288](https://github.com/google/site-kit-wp/issues/3288).
+* Add a module activation CTA for Idea Hub to the Site Kit dashboard.
+See [#3275](https://github.com/google/site-kit-wp/issues/3275).
+* Show GA4 property in Analytics Settings when available.
+See [#3254](https://github.com/google/site-kit-wp/issues/3254).
+* Update Analytics account provisioning screen to inform about GA4 property creation.
+See [#3253](https://github.com/google/site-kit-wp/issues/3253).
+* Update Analytics account provisioning to create a corresponding GA4 property as well.
+See [#3252](https://github.com/google/site-kit-wp/issues/3252).
+* Added a UI to manage Analytics Accounts with both Universal Analytics and GA4 properties.
+See [#3250](https://github.com/google/site-kit-wp/issues/3250).
+* Add setup variant for Analytics accounts with only GA4 properties.
+See [#3249](https://github.com/google/site-kit-wp/issues/3249).
+* Fix a bug where Google API requests would be made when necessary scopes were not granted.
+See [#3227](https://github.com/google/site-kit-wp/issues/3227).
+* Improve the AdSense AdBlocker check.
+See [#2749](https://github.com/google/site-kit-wp/issues/2749).
+* Enable Prefetch DNS Requests on external Google services used by Site Kit.
+Props glanglois.
+See [#2203](https://github.com/google/site-kit-wp/issues/2203).

+**Changed**

+* Limit effective values for Google proxy base URL.
+See [#3217](https://github.com/google/site-kit-wp/issues/3217).

+**Fixed**

+* Fix a React console error when viewing widget-based module screens.
+See [#3559](https://github.com/google/site-kit-wp/issues/3559).
+* Fix a problem where GA4 property selection is not preserved after granting additional scopes.
+See [#3550](https://github.com/google/site-kit-wp/issues/3550).
+* Fix a problem where Analytics settings cannot be saved when selected account has UA and GA4 properties with different URLs.
+See [#3538](https://github.com/google/site-kit-wp/issues/3538).
+* Update All Traffic widget legend slice labels to use title case.
+See [#3327](https://github.com/google/site-kit-wp/issues/3327).
+* Improve behaviour of the "confirm changes" button in Search Console settings on load.
+See [#3318](https://github.com/google/site-kit-wp/issues/3318).
+* Fix output of AdSense snippet in AMP Reader mode.
+See [#3218](https://github.com/google/site-kit-wp/issues/3218).
+* Update charts to use consistent styles between modules.
+See [#3083](https://github.com/google/site-kit-wp/issues/3083).

+= 1.34.1 =

+**Fixed**

+* Fix a problem for some hosts where requests for Analytics account creation or other on-demand permissions were blocked.
+See [#3532](https://github.com/google/site-kit-wp/issues/3532).

+= 1.34.0 =

+**Enhanced**

+* Add Idea Hub notice to the WP dashboard widget.
+See [#3358](https://github.com/google/site-kit-wp/issues/3358).
+* Add initial actions and selectors to `core/user` data store for handling user surveys.
+See [#3355](https://github.com/google/site-kit-wp/issues/3355).
+* Enhance default Analytics property selection when selecting an Analytics account.
+See [#3291](https://github.com/google/site-kit-wp/issues/3291).
+* Update success notification for the Analytics module when GA4 support is activated.
+See [#3290](https://github.com/google/site-kit-wp/issues/3290).
+* Update Analytics setup to pre-select the GA4 property based on current site URL.
+See [#3286](https://github.com/google/site-kit-wp/issues/3286).
+* Implement idea list tabs and basic interaction in Idea Hub widget.
+See [#3276](https://github.com/google/site-kit-wp/issues/3276).
+* Add Idea Hub context for draft posts generated by Idea Hub.
+See [#3271](https://github.com/google/site-kit-wp/issues/3271).
+* Add selectors to get draft and published posts created using Idea Hub ideas.
+See [#3270](https://github.com/google/site-kit-wp/issues/3270).
+* Add Idea Hub draft post support.
+See [#3269](https://github.com/google/site-kit-wp/issues/3269).
+* Add Analytics property select component for showing all UA and GA4 properties.
+See [#3246](https://github.com/google/site-kit-wp/issues/3246).
+* Only show Google Analytics property and profile selection if the parent (account/property) is valid.
+See [#3243](https://github.com/google/site-kit-wp/issues/3243).
+* Add upper boundary for how long manual user input responses can be.
+See [#3229](https://github.com/google/site-kit-wp/issues/3229).
+* Enhance widgets to combine into one widget if all widgets in an area have the same special state.
+See [#3225](https://github.com/google/site-kit-wp/issues/3225).
+* Update the wording used for the anonymous usage tracking checkbox label.
+See [#1238](https://github.com/google/site-kit-wp/issues/1238).

+**Fixed**

+* Fix regression where widget-based single URL screen would show up completely empty for content not found in the WordPress site.
+See [#3493](https://github.com/google/site-kit-wp/issues/3493).
+* Fix potential `dateRangeLength must be a positive integer.` error for Search Console reports with missing dates.
+See [#3418](https://github.com/google/site-kit-wp/issues/3418).

+= 1.33.0 =

+**Enhanced**

+* Update `amp-analytics` tag to include configuration for an ads conversion ID when provided.
+See [#3282](https://github.com/google/site-kit-wp/issues/3282).
+* Add an initial widget for the Idea Hub ideas.
+See [#3274](https://github.com/google/site-kit-wp/issues/3274).
+* Add Idea Hub JS module (only active with the Idea Hub feature flag).
+See [#3273](https://github.com/google/site-kit-wp/issues/3273).
+* Update Analytics setup form UI to support different variants of setup flows.
+See [#3247](https://github.com/google/site-kit-wp/issues/3247).
+* Update Analytics data store settings `submitChanges` infrastructure to include GA4 when enabled.
+See [#3245](https://github.com/google/site-kit-wp/issues/3245).
+* Add change validation logic to Google Analytics 4 data store.
+See [#3244](https://github.com/google/site-kit-wp/issues/3244).
+* Add selectors to check which Google Analytics UI should be active.
+See [#3170](https://github.com/google/site-kit-wp/issues/3170).
+* Add selectors to select a GA4 property from webdata stream contents.
+See [#3168](https://github.com/google/site-kit-wp/issues/3168).
+* Add Idea Hub saved idea selectors and actions.
+See [#3156](https://github.com/google/site-kit-wp/issues/3156).
+* Introduce PHP classes for modeling post metadata in Site Kit.
+See [#3154](https://github.com/google/site-kit-wp/issues/3154).
+* Migrate all components to use the new version of the GoogleChart component.
+See [#2887](https://github.com/google/site-kit-wp/issues/2887).
+* Clarify explanation of user input responses' potential effects on other users of the site.
+See [#2853](https://github.com/google/site-kit-wp/issues/2853).
+* Add the ability to exclude users who can write posts from being tracked by Google Analytics.
+Props scottshefler.
+See [#1891](https://github.com/google/site-kit-wp/issues/1891).

+**Fixed**

+* Fix potential `Cannot read property 'clicks' of undefined` JS error that could occur when an uneven number of Search Console report rows was returned.
+See [#3348](https://github.com/google/site-kit-wp/issues/3348).
+* Fix a bug where Analytics report data was incomplete for the 90-day date range when also requesting data for the previous period affecting the widget-based module dashboard.
+See [#3232](https://github.com/google/site-kit-wp/issues/3232).
+* Standardize punctuation and formatting of various sentences and phrases throughout the plugin.
+See [#2597](https://github.com/google/site-kit-wp/issues/2597).

+= 1.32.0 =

+**Enhanced**

+* Update Analytics property select options to display property IDs in addition to names.
+See [#3164](https://github.com/google/site-kit-wp/issues/3164).
+* Allow administrators to paste Google Ads conversion ID in Analytics settings so that it is integrated into the Site Kit-placed Analytics snippet.
+See [#3161](https://github.com/google/site-kit-wp/issues/3161).
+* Scaffold new `modules/idea-hub` data store in JS.
+See [#3152](https://github.com/google/site-kit-wp/issues/3152).
+* Scaffold new `Idea_Hub` PHP class.
+See [#3150](https://github.com/google/site-kit-wp/issues/3150).
+* Add a selector to the `core/site` datastore for checking whether or not a given URL matches the site's reference URL.
+See [#3105](https://github.com/google/site-kit-wp/issues/3105).
+* Implement a data store selector for selecting GA4 web data streams for multiple property IDs at once.
+See [#3104](https://github.com/google/site-kit-wp/issues/3104).
+* Add data store selector and matching REST datapoint to the GA4 module to retrieve account summaries.
+See [#3103](https://github.com/google/site-kit-wp/issues/3103).
+* Update AdSense summary dashboard widget to show change values for each metric relative to the previous period.
+See [#3091](https://github.com/google/site-kit-wp/issues/3091).
+* Update the background color of open menu buttons in the Site Kit header.
+See [#3069](https://github.com/google/site-kit-wp/issues/3069).
+* Allow programmatic modification of the Site Kit generator meta tag.
+See [#938](https://github.com/google/site-kit-wp/issues/938).
+* Clarify some AdSense labels and format the monetary values in top earning pages tables with the relevant currency.
+See [#656](https://github.com/google/site-kit-wp/issues/656).
+* Update popular pages list tables on the Analytics module dashboard to be consistent with the same components on the main Site Kit and WordPress dashboards.
+See [#98](https://github.com/google/site-kit-wp/issues/98).

+**Fixed**

+* Fix regression where jump link to PageSpeed Insights widget in success notification no longer worked.
+See [#3310](https://github.com/google/site-kit-wp/issues/3310).
+* Update AdSense "Performance by page over the last X days" deep links to include date range.
+See [#2951](https://github.com/google/site-kit-wp/issues/2951).
+* Fix a bug that could cause the first profile to be selected in Analytics Settings when an existing tag was detected.
+See [#2888](https://github.com/google/site-kit-wp/issues/2888).
+* Fix User Input Settings flow accessibility issues.
+See [#2851](https://github.com/google/site-kit-wp/issues/2851).
+* Resolved analytics URL linking issue in subfolder based installs.
+See [#2821](https://github.com/google/site-kit-wp/issues/2821).
+* Redirect users from the splash screen to the dashboard if they are already authenticated.
+See [#2529](https://github.com/google/site-kit-wp/issues/2529).
+* Resolved language issue on AdSense dashboard for certain Site Languages.
+See [#2105](https://github.com/google/site-kit-wp/issues/2105).

 = 1.31.0 =